 Poor Driving Record

-Speeding tickets, DUIs and other citations may be an indication of risky behavior to the life insurance company.
-This can imply that you’re a potential risk to cover, leading to an application denial.
+Speeding tickets, DUIs, and other citations may indicate risky behavior to a life insurance company.
+This can imply that you’re a potential risk to cover, leading to the denial of your application.

 The older you get, the more difficult and expensive it becomes to get insured.
-Many life insurance policies have a restriction on age, and although your insurance agent should not put you through an application for a policy in which you don’t meet the age requirement, this could be a potential hang up and lead to application denial.
+Many life insurance policies have an age restriction.
+Although your insurance agent should not put you through an application for a policy that doesn’t meet the age requirement, this could be a potential hang up and lead to application denial.

 You’ll want to make sure your application has the most accurate information.
 If something looks off or needs to be updated, now is the time to do so.
-If you find the reason you were denied life insurance was because of insufficient or incorrect medical information, you have the right to contest their denial and provide the most up-to-date information.
+Suppose you find the reason you were denied life insurance was because of insufficient or incorrect medical information.
+In that case, you have the right to contest their denial and provide the most up-to-date information.